Jimmy Osmond: Career

 He has appeared on several UK TV shows, including the reality TV series I'm a Celebrity...
 Get Me Out of Here! broadcast by ITV in 2005 (he finished in fourth place), a 2006 appearance on All Star Family Fortunes, a celebrity version of Come Dine with Me, Celebrity Family Fortunes, and Everybody Dance Now.
 In January 2010, Osmond participated in the British ITV1 celebrity reality television programme Popstar to Operastar.
 In 2016 Jimmy was a finalist on the UK version of Celebrity Masterchef.

 In 2014, Osmond authored a semi-autobiographical children's picture book, Awesome Possum Family Band.
-The same year, he took over the operations of the Andy Williams Moon River Theatre in Branson, Missouri, where he is now responsible for producing and booking shows.
+The same year, he took over the operations of the Andy Williams Moon River Theatre in Branson, Missouri, where he took charge of producing and booking shows.
 In 2015, Osmond was awarded an honorary doctorate of arts and humanities by Iowa Wesleyan University.
 The first Osmond family member to receive that distinction, he delivered the keynote commencement speech on May 9, 2015.

 Personal life

-Osmond married Michelle Larson on June 7, 1991.
-They have four children.
-Sophia Michelle (born September 28, 1994), Zachary James (born October 10, 1997), Arthur Wyatt (born February 16, 2000) and Isabelle Olive Renee (born February 27, 2002).

-Like the rest of his family, Osmond is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 On December 27, 2018, following his performance as Captain Hook in the Birmingham Hippodrome's staging of the pantomime Peter Pan, Osmond was taken to the hospital where he was diagnosed with having had a stroke.
 He had previously suffered a stroke in 2004 caused by a since-corrected patent foramen ovale.
 He spoke publicly for the first time since the stroke in April 2019, stating that he was in good health and was taking a "long-overdue break" from show business for the time being.
-He has not spoken publicly since then but has continued to operate his businesses including the Andy Williams Performing Arts Center.
+He has not spoken publicly since then but has continued to operate his businesses including the Andy Williams Performing Arts Center until its 2022 closure.
 In a February 2020 interview, Jimmy's brother Merrill stated that Jimmy continued to recover, still planned on maintaining his business ventures, and that Merrill hoped that Jimmy would eventually return to the group.
+As of 2024, he was, according to his nephew Nathan, happily retired and "enjoying life as a family man."

+He married his wife, Michelle Larson, in 1992.
+They have four children.